HOW I WORK

-For this reason, I’ve sketched out below FIVE FACTORS which I have explored, researched and worked on with hundreds of clients and patients from all walks of life over many thousands of clinical hours.
+For this reason, I’ve sketched out below FOUR FACTORS which I have explored, researched and worked on with hundreds of clients and patients from all walks of life over many thousands of clinical hours.
 I’ve also made sure that all of these apply to and work for me!
-I would never expect my clients to do anything that I wouldn’t be willing to do myself.
+I would never expect my clients to do a anything that I wouldn’t be willing to do myself.

 What I’ve tried to give you below is an overview of how we would start to process and help you with whatever issue you might bring to our sessions.
-I believe that engaging with these five factors are the key ingredients to any effective course of therapy, although as in any good recipe, the amount of each ingredient, as well as how we use them is also crucial.
+I believe that engaging with these four factors are the key ingredients to any effective course of therapy, although as in any good recipe, the amount of each ingredient, as well as how we use them is also crucial.

-Although I focus on five factors, this really isn’t a one-size-fits-all model.
+Although I focus on four factors, this really isn’t a one-size-fits-all model.
 I do think though that it’s good for us to have some guiding principles right from the start that we can both agree on.

-Our brains are incredibly good at solving problems.
+Our minds are incredibly good at solving problems.
 But not all problems are alike.
 Being-human is not the same kind of problem as “How do I travel from point A to B in the fastest possible time?”
 Or: “What do I do if I get a puncture en-route?”

 FACTOR THREE: THE IMPACT OF TRAUMA ON OUR LIVES